mytechnotalent/MicroPython-micro-bit-Talking-BuildaBot/README.md

 ## STEP 8: Click Reset Button (Back Side micro:bit)

-## STEP 9: Interact With Baby BuildaBot and teach it everything and anything you want!
+## STEP 9: Interact With Baby BuildaBot, Teach It Everything You Want!
 This is a little itty bitty baby BuildaBot that only knows how to respond to "hi" or "hello" so this is a great chance to teach it everything you want by typing the word "teach" and then it will prompt you for a trigger word or words and then a response and